murielg/murielg.github.io/src/posts/kotlin_nullability.md

 tags: ['kotlin']
 ---

-Coming from a Java background,like most Android devs, it is such a relief to work with Kotlin’s type system.
+Coming from a Java background, like most Android devs, it is such a relief to work with Kotlin’s type system.
-`NullPointerException` os NPE hell is something I am very happy to do away with as I get more used to working with Kotlin.
+`NullPointerException` hell is something I am very happy to do away with as I get more comfortable with working safely with Kotlin.

-If we want to access a property, the compiler reports an error:
 ```kotlin
 val item: MediaItem? = null
 item.print() // ❌ this won't compile 👎
 ```

-In order to access properties on nullable types, Kotlin gives us some options:
+When Trying to access a property like above, the compiler reports an error🎉 So in order to properly work with nullable types, we have some options:

 ### 1. Check for `null` - This is the same approach as we do so often in Java
 ```kotlin